Helping Women Recover & Beyond Trauma (HWR/BT)

 Location/Institution: Valley State Prison for Women (VSPW) in California

-Study uses the same sample as Messina et al. (2010).
-This study reports on psychological and substance use outcomes for incarcerated women with prior experience with physical/sexual abuse receiving gender response treatment (GRT).
-The two treatment groups involved were in the Integrity Program (GRT [now called Helping Women Recover and Beyond Trauma (HWR/BT)]) or the Destiny Program (using a standard TC group).
-Measure utilized was the Posttraumatic Stress Diagnostic Scale (PDS).
-Random assignment was primarily performed by the assignment lieutenant, who placed all treatment-eligible women with an even California Department of Corrections and Rehabilitation (CDCR) identification number into the Integrity Program and all women with an odd CDCR identification number into the Destiny Program.
-Results indicate that HWR/BT has shown potential for mitigating negative outcomes (i.e., depression and substance use) associated with histories of abuse for incarcerated women.
-Women offenders who had experienced prior traumatic events (i.e., physical/sexual abuse) improved their psychological status and decreased the number of substances they used in the trauma-informed gender-responsive substance abuse treatment group.
+The study used the same sample as Messina et al. (2010).
+The purpose of the study was to report on psychological and substance use outcomes for incarcerated women with prior experience with physical/sexual abuse receiving gender response treatment (GRT).
+Participants were randomized to the Integrity Program (GRT [now called Helping Women Recover and Beyond Trauma (HWR/BT)]) or the Destiny Program (using a standard TC group).
+Measures utilized include the Posttraumatic Stress Diagnostic Scale (PDS).
+Results indicate that women offenders who had experienced prior traumatic events (i.e., physical/sexual abuse) improved their psychological status and decreased the number of substances they used in the trauma-informed gender-responsive substance abuse treatment group.
 Even when controlling for the presence of clinical level trauma distress (i.e., posttraumatic stress disorder [PTSD]), HWR/BT successfully moderated the associations between abuse and depression and abuse and substance use.
-Limitations include generalizability to other populations, reliability of self-reported measures; the study did not have a systematic procedure to evaluate the fidelity of the intervention to HWR/BT's principles and specific components.
+Limitations include lack of generalizability to other populations, reliability of self-reported measures, and the study did not have a systematic procedure to evaluate the fidelity of the intervention to HWR/BT's principles and specific components.

 Length of controlled postintervention follow-up: 6 and 12 months.